googlevr/webvr-polyfill/README.md

 # WebVR Polyfill

+This is a Travis CI GitHub integration test.
+Do Not Merge.

 A JavaScript implementation of the [WebVR spec][spec].
 This project lets you use WebVR today, without requiring a [special][moz] [browser][cr] build.
 It also lets you view the same content without requiring a virtual reality viewer.